Religious debates over the Harry Potter series: United States

-In August, 2019, after consulting with exorcists in both the US and Rome, Dan Reehil, a pastor at the Roman Catholic parish school of St Edward in Nashville, Tennessee, banned the books from the school library on the grounds that "The curses and spells used in the books are actual curses and spells; which when read by a human being risk conjuring evil spirits into the presence of the person reading the text".
+In August 2019, after consulting with exorcists in both the US and Rome, Dan Reehil, a pastor at the Roman Catholic parish school of St Edward in Nashville, Tennessee, banned the books from the school library on the grounds that "The curses and spells used in the books are actual curses and spells; which when read by a human being risk conjuring evil spirits into the presence of the person reading the text".

 Eastern Orthodox

-In 2002, the Greek Orthodox Church authorities in Thrace released a statement denouncing the Harry Potter books as Satanic, saying that they "acquaint people with evil, wizardry, the occult and demonology."
-The statement also criticised the purported similarities between Harry Potter and Jesus Christ, saying, "It is beyond doubt that Harry was made to resemble a young savior.
+In 2002, the Metropolis of Didymoteicho (Greece) authorities released a statement denouncing the Harry Potter books as Satanic, saying that they "acquaint people with evil, wizardry, the occult and demonology".
+The statement also criticised the purported similarities between Harry Potter and Jesus Christ, saying: "It is beyond doubt that Harry was made to resemble a young savior.
 Upon his birth people try to kill him, he is forever subjected to injustice but always supernaturally manages to prevail and save others.
-Let us reflect, who else ... is held to be the unjustly treated God?"
+Let us reflect, who else [...] is held to be the unjustly treated God?"